 White Water and Scenic River Trips

 There are numerous companies to choose from that will bring you down whitewater or a calm and scenic stretch of the Snake River.
-They’re all great and you can’t go wrong with any company.
+They’re all great and you can’t go wrong with any company, but Dave Hansen Whitewater is by far the best.
 Many boat launches are close to Heart 6 Ranch.
 Pacific Creek boat launch is only 5 minutes from the ranch, while Deadman’s boat launch is just another 15 minutes away.
 The Buffalo Fork River is directly out the front door of the ranch.
 This is a tributary of the Snake River that has plenty of options for self-guided tubing and floating.

 Canoeing and Kayaking

 This time of year could very well provide the most exciting opportunity to run the fast-moving highwater of the Snake or Buffalo Fork.
 Heart 6 offers canoe and tube rentals which makes things super convenient, but kayaking is another super fun option.
 Oxbow Bend is an amazing spot to canoe or kayak and is less than 10 minutes from the ranch just through the entrance of Grand Teton National Park.
 The views of Mount Moran are a joke and the paddling is smooth and easy, even at this time of year.